-Begin by logging into your platform as the Superadmin, then select the Apps and Features item from the left sidebar.
+Begin by logging into your platform as the Superadmin.
+Access the Admin Menu from the gear icon in the header, then select the Apps and Features item in the menu.
 Next, select the Additional Features tab in the tab menu near the top of the page.

 Then, find the HTTPS App from the list of apps in this tab, and press Try it For Free in the app’s row.
 Read the information, then select Start Free Trial.
 Please note that after the trial period ends, you will be charged for this app, as it is not a free feature.
 Once the app is activated in your platform, it can be accessed from the Admin menu.
 Let’s take a look at how to configure the app.